3Dickulus/FragM/README.md

 [![Build Status](https://travis-ci.org/3Dickulus/FragM.svg?branch=master)](https://travis-ci.org/3Dickulus/FragM)

 # Changes since v0.9.5
-+ Stops playing/rendering at the end of animation.
++ Stops playing/rendering at the end of animation
-+ Saves render "frames per second" as app setting so it gets set where you left it from the last run.
++ Saves render "frames per second" as app setting so it gets set where you left it from the last run
-+ Time represented as frame ticks rather than floating point seconds.
++ Time represented as frame ticks rather than floating point seconds
 + Setting and saving camera spline path controlpoints as "KeyFrame" presets.
 Menu item "Edit->Insert Command->Presets->Insert Preset From Current Settings" or hotkey "F8" (see tutorial 30)
-+ Tests for user added AutoFocus checkbox in Raytracer tab, focalplane tracks target when enabled. (see tutorial 31)
++ Tests for user added AutoFocus checkbox in Raytracer tab, focalplane tracks target when enabled (see tutorial 31)
-+ Setting and saving In/Out easing curves for any/all single "Float" parameter.
-Menu item "Edit->Add Easing Curve" or hotkey F7 (see tutorial 32)
++ Setting and saving In/Out easing curves for any/all single "Float" parameter Menu item "Edit->Add Easing Curve" or hotkey F7 (see tutorial 32)
-+ Shows spline paths and controlpoints when in Progressive/Stop mode.
-  (still not quite right but definitely helps me as an animator/artist)
++ Shows spline paths and controlpoints when in Progressive/Stop mode (still not quite right but definitely helps me as an animator/artist)
-+ Toggle setting for spline rendering in case your projection or engine doesn't display them properly.
++ Toggle setting for spline rendering in case your projection or engine doesn't display them properly
-+ Camera follows spline path when in Animation/Play mode.
++ Camera follows spline path when in Animation/Play mode
-+ Camera follows spline path when in Animation/Stop mode when the time slider is moved.
++ Camera follows spline path when in Animation/Stop mode when the time slider is moved
-+ When in Progressive/Stop mode the "view vector" connects points between the Eye and Target paths relative to frame number when the time slider is moved.
++ When in Progressive/Stop mode the "view vector" connects points between the Eye and Target paths relative to frame number when the time slider is moved
-+ Displays current rendered frame when saving animation to disk so that if something isn't set right or didn't hookup the way you expected you can stop that 45000 frame animation and fix it without waiting until it's finished 8 hours later.  (depending on your hardware)
++ Displays current rendered frame when saving animation to disk so that if something isn't set right or didn't hookup the way you expected you can stop that 45000 frame animation and fix it without waiting until it's finished 8 hours later (depending on your hardware)
 + Ticks on TimeSlider representing keyframes
 + Saves current animation FPS and duration with default preferences settings on close
 + Syntax Highlighter fixed?
 + Added braket highlighting
 + Animation switches from play to stop at the end